sperelson/Awesome2PNG/README.md

 I threw this class together over a few hours during a holiday.
 When I incorporate it into our larger system, I will modify it slightly to add caching to files.
 I wouldn't use this class without adding caching first.

+It is definitely not finished in that you will have to modify it to make it fit into any projects.